RicardoSun/RicardoSun.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-Suspendisse condimentum, libero vel tempus mattis, risus risus vulputate libero, elementum fermentum mi neque vel nisl.
-Maecenas facilisis maximus dignissim.
-Curabitur mattis vulputate dui, tincidunt varius libero luctus eu.
-Mauris mauris nulla, scelerisque eget massa id, tincidunt congue felis.
-Sed convallis tempor ipsum rhoncus viverra.
-Pellentesque nulla orci, accumsan volutpat fringilla vitae, maximus sit amet tortor.
-Aliquam ultricies odio ut volutpat scelerisque.
-Donec nisl nisl, porttitor vitae pharetra quis, fringilla sed mi.
-Fusce pretium dolor ut aliquam consequat.
-Cras volutpat, tellus accumsan mattis molestie, nisl lacus tempus massa, nec malesuada tortor leo vel quam.
-Aliquam vel ex consectetur, vehicula leo nec, efficitur eros.
-Donec convallis non urna quis feugiat.

 My research interest includes multiaxial fatigue, visco-plasticity constitutive model, and data-driven mechanics.
 Up to now (Aug.
 2023), I have published over 10 papers in the International Journal of Fatigue, International Journal of Mechanical Science, International Journal of Solids and Structures, and so on.
+I hope to explore the essence of material deformation in the field of structural integrity and establish a reliable descriptive model.
+If you have any interest in cooperation, please don't hesitate to contact me.

 # 💼 Project
 <!-- ***2023***: &nbsp;🎉🎉  The 1st version of personal academic webpage is constructed. -->